 The scores for each feature are then combined using the weightings set out in the table in the Executive Summary to determine an Overall Value for Money rating.
 The weightings used are based on the GAA's views of the relative importance to the policyholders of each feature.
 The weightings are tilted towards the features which have been identified in the regulations relevant to forming this assessment of value.
-Where possible, the GAA has taken into account the likely needs and expectations of this group of policyholders, based on the information made available by the Firm.
+Where possible, we have taken into account the likely needs and expectations of this group of policyholders.